jonghkim/inferring-gender-race-by-US-name/README.md

 # Inferring Gender and Race based on the First Name

-This is a repository to share a gender-name and a race-name datasets Usually, both features are inferred at once.
+This is a repository to share a gender-name and a race-name datasets.
+Usually, both features are inferred at once.
 However there was a scarse or no repository who collect them in a single repository.

 I found these two sources from a paper written by [Lin and Pursiainen (2018)](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3045050)